Shipsides & Beggs Projects - ZOMBIE LINE

 Zombie Line is a commissioned video artwork that visually explores, through experimental video, the thematic motifs of mobility and boundaries.

-Within a context of European geo-political history, it develops a hybrid methodology to facilitate different registers which move across empirical and archival research; documentary, creative fiction and experimental film and audio as a way to explore two key motifs; the bicycle as a motif of mobility, and the wire as a motif of partition.
+Within a context of European geo-political history, Zombie Line (13min moving-image) develops a hybrid methodology to facilitate different registers moving across; empirical and archival research, documentary, creative fiction and experimental film, music and audio, as a format to explore two, complex “freedom” motifs as encountered in the bicycle as a motif of mobility, and the wire as a motif of partition.

 The mass-produced bicycle’s embrace of the idea of individual mobility and emancipation meets and merges with masculinity and fascism, an idea further explored in The Iron Way research.
 The wire motif draws from locations around Bastogne (a key WW2 battleground) and sites in Northern Ireland and also resonates, literally, with the elevation data of Belgium’s frontiers (leading to Belgium/Luxembourg Frontier by Bicycle, featured in The Iron Way Part B - 3.20-7.15min).